 Topics: COMPSCI 250 is the undergraduate core course in discrete mathematics and will deal with logic, elementary number theory, proof by induction, recursion on trees, search algorithms, finite state machines, and a bit of computability.
 This course is primarily intended for undergraduates in computer science and related majors such as mathematics or computer engineering.Basic Information:

 Prerequisites: COMPSCI 187 (programming with data structures) and MATH 132 (Calculus II) are prerequisites though occasionally one of these can be accepted as co-requisite.

 Textbook (required): David Mix Barrington, A Mathematical Foundation for Computer Science.
-This will be available at Collective Copies in Amherst Center.
-Prior versions of the textbook that were intended for COMPSCI 250 may be used -- the most recent version of the book has some additional explanations (notably on searching), a few new problems and corrections of minor errors.This web page will be updated as the Fall 2019 semester nears.
-See also the page for Spring 2019.
+Part 1 (chapters 1-4) is available as e-book, published by Kendall Hunt.
+Part 2 is available in printed form at Collective Copies in Amherst Center.
+Prior versions of the textbook that were intended for COMPSCI 250 may be used.
+Chapters 1-5 of the current version have quite a few more problems and solved exercises (10 of each per section in each chapter), so getting the e-book is recommended.